How to Upload Data in Sas University Edition

 %web_drop_table(Work.IMPORT);

-selection tells SAS where to put the new SAS dataset it is creating – in this case nosotros told information technology to put the new SAS dataset "import" in the Work library. - The
+• The OUT selection tells SAS where to put the new SAS dataset it is creating – in this case nosotros told information technology to put the new SAS dataset "import" in the Work library.

-option points to the file directory of the dataset you lot are importing. - The
+• The DATAFILE option points to the file directory of the dataset you lot are importing.

-pick tells SAS what engine to utilise to read the data (in this case, the XLSX engine).
-This value will depend on what type of file you're importing. -
+• The DBMS pick tells SAS what engine to utilise to read the data (in this case, the XLSX engine).
+This value will depend on what type of file you're importing.

 The PROC IMPORT code in this stride is very similar to the PROC IMPORT code one would use for "desktop" SAS, so for more information about PROC IMPORT, encounter our Importing Excel Files into SAS tutorial.